rmcelreath/rethinking/ERRATA.md

 page 435: At the end of the second paragraph: "change in expectation when an indictor (or dummy, page 154) variable", "indictor" should be "indicator"

+page 477: In the first sentence of 14.5.2. “more or less distance” should read "more or less distant"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".